 The state prison faced heavy public criticism, many calling the institution a training ground for future career criminals.
 In its defense, in 1881, the state prison board reminded the governor and state legislature of the need for a separate yard for younger inmates.

-“In their annual report of 1880, the Board of Directors called the attention of your excellency to this vice in our penal system, and recommended an appropriation for the enlargement of the prison yard and the erection of suitable buildings therein, as an indispensable prerequisite to a proper classification of the convicts,” according to an 1881 prison directors’ report.
+“(Last year) the Board recommended an appropriation for (enlarging) the prison yard and (erecting) suitable buildings (for) a proper classification of the convicts,” according to an 1881 prison directors’ report.

 For a time, San Quentin created a Boys’ Department, much like the Women’s Department.
 But after only a few short years, under Warden John McComb, it was closed.
 The Boys’ Department was overseen by the prison chaplain.

-“So far as the prison management is concerned, every precaution possible is taken to keep the adults and boys separate,” he wrote in 1882.
-“The (boys) are under the charge of a special guard or policeman.
-They are marched in a body, and separately from the men, from their cells to the library in the morning; from thence to each of their meals, where they do not sit with or speak to the other prisoners; and at night are marched to their cells under the same charge; where each has a separate cell. … The only time then when they do meet or associate with the men, is in the shops or factory, and anyone who visits either, will see in a moment how meager must be the opportunities they can then have for converse.”
+“Every precaution possible is taken to keep the adults and boys separate,” he wrote in 1882.
+“The (boys) are under the charge of a special guard.
+They are marched in a body, separately from the men, from their cells to the library in the morning; (then) to each of their meals, where they do not sit with or speak to the other prisoners.
+At night (they) are marched to their cells; where each has a separate cell.”

-“They should be placed somewhere, for the protection of the community, and where some opportunity would be given them to reform, and be fitted to become useful citizens of the state and nation, when again released,” he wrote in his 1884 report.
+“They should be placed somewhere, for the protection of the community, and where some opportunity would be given them to reform (and) become useful citizens of the state and nation, when again released,” he wrote.

 In 1886, the prison chaplain again requested a reform school.

-“Though it may be called a ‘twice told tale,’ I trust you will pardon me for again pleading for the establishment, by the state, of a reformatory for these juvenile delinquents.
-Though, as I have said before, imprisonment here is far preferable … to incarceration in county jails, or either of the two penal institutions in San Francisco, yet it is apparent, on a moment’s consideration, that the state prison is no place for young offenders, if permanent reformation is … desirable,” he wrote.
-“A new state prison must be built for the accommodation of juvenile criminals alone.”
+“Though it may be called a ‘twice told tale,’ I (am) again pleading for the establishment, by the state, of a reformatory for these juveniles.
+It is apparent state prison is no place for young offenders if permanent reformation is (the goal),” he wrote.

 By 1888, the Boys’ Department was no more.

 “The report here covers only nine months of the year.
-At the end of that time, as a separate affair, the (boys’) department was discontinued, and the boys, i.e., those under 21 years of age, have since then been reckoned and ranked as men, most, if not all, being engaged in the jute mill.
-Up to the end of March, the statistics were: Boys in the prison July 1, 1887, 81; added in nine months, 27; discharged, 16; leaving 92 as the number on the 31st of March, 1888,” reported Chaplain Wm.
-H. Hill.
+At the end of that time, as a separate affair, the (Boys’) Department was discontinued, and those under 21 years of age have since been ranked as men (now working) in the jute mill,” Hill wrote.

 The board called for the creation of a reform school near the state’s newest prison at Folsom but it was never built.